rkulla/pydiction/README.md

     complete-dict         -- A dictionary file that consists of Python keyword & module snippets. pydiction.py          -- Python script to optionally add more modules to complete-dict.

+The bundled dictionary comes with most snippets you will likely need in your day-to-day Python programming, and the included Python script allows you to easily append new modules to the dictionary.
+So you don't have to wait around for me to add them.
+And you can teach Pydiction to complete your project's own API very quickly.

 Installation
 ============